ssrishtix/ssrishtix/README.md

 ### Hii, I'm Srishti!👋

-🎓 I'm a 2nd year college student at SRM University, currently pursuing my Bachelor's degree in Artificial Intelligence.</br>
+🎓 I'm a student at SRM University, currently pursuing my Bachelor's degree in Artificial Intelligence.</br>

 ## About Me
 - 🤖 Diving into machine learning and deep learning.</br>